jh3nd3rs0n/jargyle/README.md

 ### 4. 7.
 Enabling SSL/TLS

-You can have clients connect to Jargyle using SSL/TLS.
+You can have clients connect to Jargyle through SSL/TLS.
 By default SSL/TLS is disabled.
 To enable SSL/TLS, you will need to have the setting `ssl.enabled` set to `true`.
-In addition, you will need to have the setting `ssl.keyStoreFile` to specify Jargyle's key store file and you will need to have the setting `ssl.keyStorePassword` to specify the password for Jargyle's key store file.
+In addition, you will need to have the setting `ssl.keyStoreFile` to specify Jargyle's key store file (this file would need to be created by Java's keytool utility).
+Also, you will need to have the setting `ssl.keyStorePassword` to specify the password for Jargyle's key store file.

 Partial command line example: